rowandey/Papyrus/README.md

 ---

+### Name Meaning

+This section is completely for fun.
+I named the project based off the latin word papyrus for paper.
+I figured that paper is what contains much of humanities knowledge and it is also where people go to obtain new knowledge from others.
+So the link between that and a project that generates a ton of information was not a far leap for me in my mind.

+---

 ## Disclaimer
 - PLEASE DO NOT USE THIS FOR MALICIOUS PURPOSES
 - GET PERMISSION FROM THE OWNER OF RESOURCES YOU WILL USE THIS TOOL AGAINST